Calculating the true benefit of downsizing your office

 Obviously downsizing the office to 5,000 sq ft from 10,000 sq ft comes with immediate savings.
 It doesn’t take a lot of mental gymnastics to work out that our office in Birmingham would now be spending £366,400 per annum, reducing overheads by half.

 Let’s say you want to better support the kind of collaboration the office will now be primarily used for; you want to house the same number of people at desks but add some space for breakout and creative-thinking sessions and client entertainment.
 Even if you were to only downsize to 6,000 sq ft, (equating to £439.680 per annum), that would still be a saving of over £293,000 per annum on the office costs alone, and in practice your office will even feel roomier.
+Obviously, you need to add the office fit out costs to that.

 However this is only the surface impact on the bottom line.